ChoralCloud/ChoralWeb/README.md

 It is now required that you are concurrently running [Choral Storm](https://github.com/ChoralCloud/ChoralStorm) see the readme for instructions to run this

-You must also (temporarily) set the location of coral allegro in the docker compose file

 You will need to create a new config file based on the template:

 `cp config/index.js.example config/index.js`